For both him and her…

 - Yoga is fantastic as it relaxes and energises the body simultaneously.
 This is great for unblocking stagnant energy and stretches the body.
 If you are a yin deficient body type, it is advisable to avoid bikram yoga as hot yoga can be too warming for this body type, causing further depletion of the yin body fluids.

 When combining acupuncture sessions with yoga, it’s advisable to do the yoga first(yoga distributes energy flow throughout the whole body), and then follow with acupuncture because acupuncture directs the Qi energy to areas where it is needed.

-A consultation with your Chinese medicine practitioner for preconception care is highly recommended.
-This advice can do wonders to stimulate the reproductive organs into action and encourage conception by bringing the body back into balance at a physical, emotional and mental level.
+A consultation with your Chinese medicine practitioner for preconception care advice can help to bring the body back into balance at a physical and emotional level.
 And you will feel healthier too!